 As far as the time involved in a wrongful death lawsuit, this can be harder to answer.
 The length of time can vary wildly, depending on the defendant, their attorneys and their insurance company.
 In a few cases, a quick settlement may be reached in a matter of months.
 However, it usually takes one to two years—and sometimes up to four years--for a wrongful death lawsuit to resolve.
 This will depend on the complexity of the case, the length of time needed to investigate and whether the parties settle or go to court.
 At The Collins Law Firm we proceed with your case in a timely manner and never park cases on a back burner.
 However, we also want to be sure everything is done right, and sometimes a quick settlement is not a good settlement.
 Our attorneys take the time necessary to make sure that you receive a fair settlement for your loss.Let Our Wrongful Death Lawyers Fight for You

 The wrongful death of a family member is an incredibly tragic and painful experience.
 Making this experience even more difficult is knowing that the death could have been avoided.
 While monetary compensation cannot make up for the loss in your life, holding the responsible party accountable can give you some peace of mind and let you move on with your life.

-At The Collins Law Firm in Naperville, Illinois, our compassionate wrongful death attorneys fight to get you the compensation that you and your family deserve.
+At The Collins Law Firm, our compassionate Naperville wrongful death attorneys fight to get you the compensation that you and your family deserve.
 Contact us at 630-527-1595 (Shawn Collins is at extension 221 and Edward Manzke is at 226) if you are grieving the loss of a loved one because of someone else's negligence.
 You can schedule a free consultation with an attorney who is committed to helping you get the justice you deserve.